TeamViewer: Support scam

 TeamViewer and similar programs can be abused for technical support scams.
 In this process, attackers pretend to be employees of well-known companies to gain control over their victims' computers.
 They then use a pretext to obtain money from their victims.
 For this reason, the British Internet provider TalkTalk permanently blocked the software's data traffic.
 TeamViewer condemns all forms of misuse of the software, provides tips for safe use, and provides a way to investigate corresponding incidents.

 Account access

 In June 2016, hundreds of TeamViewer users reported having their computers accessed by an unauthorized address in China and bank accounts misappropriated.
-TeamViewer attributed the outcome to user's "careless password use" and denied all responsibility, saying "neither was TeamViewer hacked nor is there a security hole, TeamViewer is safe to use and has proper security measures in place.
-Our evidence points to careless use as the cause of the reported issue, a few extra steps will prevent potential abuse."
+TeamViewer stated it was "appalled by any criminal activity" but attributed the outcome to "careless use, not a potential security breach on TeamViewer's side", saying "neither was TeamViewer hacked nor is there a security hole, TeamViewer is safe to use and has proper security measures in place.
+Our evidence points to careless use as the cause of the reported issue; a few extra steps will prevent potential abuse."

+In June 2024, TeamViewer reported that it was the target of an attack by the Russian hacker group APT29.
+The intrusion into the IT infrastructure of the company, using a standard employee's credentials, was detected on 26 June 2024.
+TeamViewer's security team, along with external cybersecurity experts, immediately launched an investigation.
+According to Heise online, TeamViewer disclosed that the attack was confined to the corporate IT environment without affecting client data or product systems.